-- 5.5.9 The Executive Committee approves the Central Office's proposals for new Members of Honour before they are presented to the Congress. - 5.5.10 The Executive Committee must examine the nominations for the organisation of World Championships and the Junior and Cadet World Championships and, when necessary, other official competitions of the FIE It must then present a report on these nominations to the Congress. - 5.5.11 The Executive Committee appoints the Directoire Technique and its president, technical officials and referees for the Olympic Games and World Championships.
+- 5.5.10 The Executive Committee must examine the nominations for the organisation of World Championships and the Junior and Cadet World Championships and, when necessary, other official competitions of the FIE It must then present a report on these nominations to the Congress. - 5.5.11 The Executive Committee appoints the Directoire Technique and its president, technical officials and referees for the Olympic Games and World Championships.
 It also appoints the referees for the Grand Prix and the supervisors for World Cup Competitions. - 5.5.12 The Executive Committee approves the final version of the FIE official calendar. - 5.5.13 The Executive Committee approves all designs and colours of the fencing clothing of member Federations. - 5.5.14 The Executive Committee presents the detailed annual report of the activity of the FIE.
 This report is submitted for approval by the Congress. - 5.5.15 The Executive Committee determines the amounts of the fees listed in article 1.6, items 1 to 4, that are approved by the Congress for the following season.